schooltool-project/schooltool-book/source/custom-css.rst

    rsync -e ssh logo.png root@schooltoolserver:/etc/schooltool/standard/custom-css/

+NOTE: This command would be issued from a workstation, with the ``logo.png`` file in the working directory.

 Be sure to replace **schooltoolserver** in the example above with the IP address or hostname of your organization's schooltool server.
-You will also need to supply the root user's password, and OpenSSH must be configured to allow root access for this method to work.
+You will also need to supply the root user's password, and OpenSSH must be configured to allow root access (generally not a good idea) for this method to work.

 A more secure alternate method would eliminate the need for ssh root logins by pulling the image onto the server using an account with sudo privileges.
 Since